Alice Mahon: Early life and career

-Born Alice Bottomley in Buttershaw, Bradford, she attended grammar school in Halifax and worked in the National Health Service as a nursing auxiliary for ten years.
+Born Alice Bottomley at 17 New Bond Street, Halifax, she attended grammar school in Halifax and worked in the National Health Service as a nursing auxiliary for ten years.
 In 1979, she gained a BA in Social Policy from the University of Bradford and taught Trade Union Studies at Bradford College from 1979 to 1987.
 Meanwhile, she was a councillor on Calderdale Council.

 Parliamentary career

 Mahon was first elected for the Halifax constituency at the 1987 general election.
 In 1994, commenting on Tony Blair, Mahon told Chris Mullin that she was "in the Stop Blair camp" of the party.

-Mahon opposed the missile defence plans during her period in the House of Commons and sought to protect benefits for parents, women's rights (particularly regarding abortion), and gay rights.
+She opposed the missile defence plans during her period in the House of Commons and sought to protect benefits for parents, women's rights (particularly regarding abortion), and gay rights.
 Mahon was also a supporter of reform of the House of Lords.
 She was opposed to the Iraq War, speaking in 2004 of the "cruel barbarism that has been inflicted upon Iraq".
 She told the 2003 Labour Party Conference, "we were lied to about WMD and there is no delicate way of putting it".